 A significant portion of the Group's revenues depends on the level of investment in the construction market, which generally follows a certain cyclical nature of economic activity.
 Moreover, a part of Sika's Global Business market segment relates to business activities in the automotive sector.
-The automotive industry experienced major bottlenecks in the electronic parts supply chain, which in 2020 resulted in a decline in the volume of new vehicles manufactured compared with the previous year due to the lack of availability of semiconductors, but slightly recovered in 2021.
 Consequently and despite the Group's efforts to geographically diversify its operations, the Group's earnings are sensitive to the economic conditions of the geographic zones and/or specific industries in which the Group operates.
 A deterioration in the global economic environment and in financial market conditions could have a material adverse effect on the Group's business, results of operations, financial condition and prospects.